Solidus has a flexible payments system that allows multiple payment methods to be used during checkout.

 payment service provider

-The Solidus community has created a number of Solidus extensions to connect you popular PSPs like Braintree, Adyen, Affirm, and Paybright.
+The Solidus community has created a number of Solidus extensions to connect popular PSPs like Braintree, Adyen, Affirm, and Paybright.

 Typically, PSP integrations use the